 Some of our developments offer Shabbat lifts and Shabbat friendly access.
 We work with each individual to ensure that we can meet any specific needs they may have.

-We also encourage tenants to play an active role in their community.
-Some tenants choose to organise communal activities and events and this is something we are keen to encourage.
+We encourage tenants to play an active role in their community.
+Some tenants choose to organise communal activities and events and this is something we encourage.